-We don’t recommend trying this on your own for a number of reasons.
+We don’t recommend trying to remove your toilet on your own for several reasons:

 - Heavy lifting is involved, which can result in an injury (or shattered toilet).

-- You’ll need to inspect for water damage below the floor, once the toilet is off, which requires a trained eye.
+- Once the toilet is off, you’ll need to inspect for water damage below the floor, which requires a trained eye.
 You could compromise the strength of your bathroom subfloor if you miss water damage there.

 - Further along in your DIY effort, you may discover the need to replace the entire flange below the toilet’s wax gasket.
 This is much more difficult than replacing the wax seal.